Thomas Saltus Lubbock

-Thomas Saltus Lubbock (November 29, 1817 – January 9, 1862) was a Texas Ranger and colonel in the Confederate army during the American Civil War.
+Thomas Saltus Lubbock (November 29, 1817 – January 9, 1862) was a figure in Texas and the Confederacy.
+Born in South Carolina, he relocated to Texas and became a Texas Ranger, fighting in the Texas Revolution.
+Lubbock later served as a lieutenant in the failed Texan Santa Fe Expedition.
+During the Civil War, he rose to the rank of colonel in the Confederate Army and commanded Terry's Texas Rangers for a brief period before his death in 1862.
+Lubbock County, Texas, and the city of Lubbock are named in his honor.

 Biography

 Lubbock was born in Charleston, South Carolina, son of Henry Thomas William Lubbock and Susan Ann (née Saltus).
 His brother was Governor of Texas Francis R. Lubbock.
 In 1835, he moved to Louisiana and worked as a cotton factor in New Orleans.
 When the Texas Revolution started, he marched to Nacogdoches, Texas, with Capt.
 William G. Cooke's company and participated in the siege of San Antonio de Bexar.
-Thereafter, he took employment on a steamboat on the upper Brazos River.
+Thereafter, he took employment on the sidewheel steamboat Yellowstone on the upper Brazos River.
+Lubbock was aboard during Yellowstone's transfer of troops across the Brazos River.

 After working for a time with Samuel May Williams and Thomas F. McKinney, Lubbock joined the Texan Santa Fe Expedition as a lieutenant of one of the military companies.
 His men and he were captured in New Mexico and confined in Santiago Convent, Mexico City.
-Lubbock escaped by jumping from the convent's balcony and made his way back to Texas.
+Lubbock escaped by jumping from the convent's balcony and made his way back to Texas via the breakaway Republic of Yucatan and the Texas Navy, which was operating in Yucatan waters.
 After Adrián Woll seized San Antonio in 1842, Lubbock was elected first lieutenant of Gardiner N. O. Smith's company, and due to Smith's illness, marched at the head of the company to Bexar to join in driving the Mexicans back across the Rio Grande.
 Lubbock and his men were among the Texans who followed Alexander Somervell back to Texas on December 19, 1842, after declining to join William S. Fisher on the Mier Expedition.

 Lubbock was a strong secessionist, characterized as a "very worthy and zealous" Knight of the Golden Circle.
 At the beginning of the American Civil War, he accompanied Benjamin Franklin Terry, John A. Wharton, Thomas J. Goree, and James Longstreet (who was to become the commander of I Corps of Robert E. Lee's Army of Northern Virginia) from Galveston, Texas, to Richmond, Virginia.